Women on the run: Narrative of Violence against Women in transit through Mexico

 Professor María López, Deputy Director of the Global Diversities and Inequalities Research Centre at London Metropolitan University (UK).
 She has researched extensively on the dynamics of violence perpetrated by governments, state forces and other powers against vulnerable populations, including migrant women and sexual minorities, in Latin America and other global locations.
 Her recent publications include her co-authored monograph Gender Violence in Twenty-First-Century Latin American Women’s Writing (Tamesis, 2022).
 María is also developing an evaluation project to assess the resettlement schemes for Afghan and Syrian refugees in the UK.

-Dr Alejandra Díaz de León is Assistant Professor of Sociology at El Colegio de México.
-Her research focuses on human rights, solidarity, and the creation of bonds, trust, and cooperation between strangers in contexts of violence and insecurity, such as the transit of Central Americans through Mexico to the United States.
-More recently, she has been researching the role of the climate crisis in Central American migration.
-Her most recent book is Walking Together: Central Americans and Transit Migration through Mexico (University of Arizona Press, 2023).
+Dr Alejandra Díaz de León was also part of the team in the first part of the project.
+Her research focuses on human rights, solidarity and the creation of bonds, trust and cooperation among the people in transit in contexts of violence and insecurity, such as the transit of Central Americans through Mexico to the US.

 The team brings together research expertise in qualitative social research techniques, including interviews, walking interviews and focus groups.
 In addition, the team has extensive experience of working with migrant groups and ethnic minority communities in transit, as well as working with partner organisations in the global hotspots.